Tuxpan: Economy

+Geography

+The city is located on the banks of the Tuxpan River, which reaches the Gulf of Mexico 11 km downstream.

 Climate

 Tuxpan experiences a tropical climate with warm winters and hot summers.

 Transport

 Port of Tuxpan

 Sometimes referred to as the "Puerto de Tuxpan", the port is able to handle supertanker-sized cargo ships.

 Due to increasing commercial shipping traffic in the city of Veracruz, Tuxpan is now the headquarters for the Mexican Navy's Gulf fleet.
 As such, it is the home port for several warships including three frigates named Allende, Abasolo and Victoria.
 These ships were originally Knox-class frigates built in the 1960s.
 They were purchased from the United States Navy in the mid to late 1990s after their decommissioning.

 Tuxpan was also the port of departure for the yacht Granma that was used to transport Fidel Castro, his brother Raúl, Che Guevara and other fighters of the Cuban Revolution from Mexico to Cuba in 1956 for the purpose of overthrowing the regime of Fulgencio Batista.
 A small museum near the river has photographs and other related memorabilia.